NarsiBhati-codes/CoinCast/README.md

 3. **Frontend Application**:
    - React-based UI to interact with the blockchain.
    - Create wallets, sign transactions, and submit them to miners.

-4. **RPC Server**:
-   - Provides a standardized API for miners and the frontend to interact with the blockchain.
-   - Enables querying blockchain state, submitting transactions, and adding blocks.

 ## 🛠️ **Tech Stack**